La gagnant du concours du gant spatial!

 » Extraordinaire Video d'un rover!
 Le futur gagnant du Google Lunar X PRIZE?

-» Zoo spatial
+» Rp spatial

 » Le gant gauche de Neil Armstrong en taille réelle en impression 3d